ministryofjustice/moj-frontend/docs/components/pagination/index.md

 ## How to use

-LINK TO GOV PAG.
+You can read [guidance on using the GOV.UK pagination component](https://design-system.service.gov.uk/components/pagination/), which is a part of this component.

+### Position on the page

+ENTER CONTENT.

+### Full pages of results - MOVE THIS, BUT WHERE?

+If the results are the entire content of the page, add the amount of results to the title and h1.
+This improves accessibility.

-### Selecting results count CONTENT
+### Choosing a results count variant

-SHOW IMAGE OF THE SEARCH RESULTS
+INSERT IMAGE OF THE SEARCH RESULTS

-You need to choose a results count for the pagination component.
-Consider:
+When choosing a results count for the pagination component consider:
-- what information is already on the page, for example the number of search results in a heading
+- information that's already on the page, for example the number of results in a heading
-- what users need to know, for example if results 11-20 means anything to them
+- what's relevant to the user and their task, for example a  results range  11-20 mean anything to them

-YOU CAN CHANGE THE WORD 'RESULTS' TO WHATEVER YOU LIKE.

-### When to show pagination

-Do not show pagination if there's only one page.
-CAN YOU SET IT SO THAT IT IS INVOKED WHEN IT GOES ABOVE CERTAIN RESULTS?
-IF SO, HOW?

-The component can be configured to hide or show the result count, previous and next buttons, ellipses or numbers.

-### Setting the results per page
+### Setting results per page

-THE PAG COMPONENT DOESN'T CONTROL THE RESULTS PER PAGE.
-H/E THESE THINGS ARE USEFUL FROM USABILITY PT OF VIEW.
-CONSIDER NNN LINK OFF.

-You need to set how many results are shown per page.
-You may want to choose more per page if:
+ Results per page are controlled in a table or list component, rather than by pagination.
+When choosing the amount per page consider:

-- research shows that users want to browse or look at more results
+- if research shows that users want to browse or compare results(rather than look for a particular one)
-- you want to reduce the time people spend navigating between pages
+- the time users will have to spend navigating between pages
-- research shows that users search on screen (ctrl F)

-You might want to choose fewer per page if:
-- results can be quite deep (takes up more than 1 row) as this will make the page very long
+- the depth of results (for example if they take more than 1 row)
-- you want to reduce the cognitive load of a complex interface
+- the cognitive load of the page

 {% example template="examples/prev-next", colocated=true, height=125 %}